ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 The outlined scenarios for offline use show that different ILIAS components would greatly benefit from a set of basic services that enable these components e.g. to handle and react upon the current network connection state or to tackle communication and synchronisation with the server.

-**Guidelines** on how **client side APIs** should be provided should be outlined before the implementation of these APIs.
+**Guidelines** on how **client-side APIs** should be provided should be outlined before the implementation of these APIs.

 #### JS Unit Testing

-When adding more dependencies between components on the client by providing client side APIs, unit test for these services become more important, since errors in central services may potentially break a larger number of consuming components.
+When adding more dependencies between components on the client by providing client-side APIs, unit test for these services become more important, since errors in central services may potentially break a larger number of consuming components.

-At least a basic **guideline** should support the creation of unit tests in a consistent way throughout all client side components.
+At least a basic **guideline** should support the creation of unit tests in a consistent way throughout all client-side components.

 #### JS Packaging and Minification